Jimmie Rivera

-Jimmie Ernesto Rivera (born June 29, 1989) is an American professional mixed martial artist and bare-knuckle boxer, currently signed to Bare Knuckle Fighting Championship (BKFC).
+Jimmie Rivera (born June 29, 1989) is an American professional mixed martial artist and bare-knuckle boxer, currently signed to Bare Knuckle Fighting Championship (BKFC).
 Prior to signing with BKFC, Rivera competed in the UFC's Bantamweight division, and achieved status as a top 5 UFC bantamweight contender.
 Rivera has formerly competed for Bellator, the World Series of Fighting, CFFC and King of the Cage, where he was the KOTC Bantamweight Champion.

 Background

 A native of Ramsey, New Jersey, Rivera was a former Ramsey High School wrestler.

 Mixed martial arts career

 Early career

 A Tiger Schulmann MMA product, Jimmie Rivera started his career in 2007 when he was 18 years old.
 After compiling an undefeated 7–0 record as an amateur within only two years, he moved to professional mixed martial arts.

 As a professional, he fought only for New Jersey's promotion Ring of Combat before signing with Bellator in 2009.